shiyunshao999999/data150_class2.2/Assignment3.md

 ## Problem Statement

 Different poverty assessments based on different focuses, variables, and indicators would employ diverse types of models to estimate poverty, leading to various policy actions and results to social development.
 Random Forests is part of the Machine Learning techniques, which has been applied for predictions in a wide range of research fields; however, the employment of RF in poverty prediction is uncommon.
 In fact, RF overcomes the drawbacks associated with single decision trees while maintaining its benefits.
-Research illustrates the idea that conventional poverty assessments with the base of census data (DHS) are still fundamental and essential (Bersisa & Heshmati, 2021); innovative high-resolution satellite methods represented by improved Random Forest Approach have the useful features of better prediction accuracies, higher prediction flexibilities, and fast speed.
+Research illustrates the idea that conventional poverty assessments with the base of census data (DHS) are still fundamental and essential (Bersisa & Heshmati, 2021); innovative high-resolution satellite methods represented by improved Random Forests Approach have the useful features of better prediction accuracies, higher prediction flexibilities, and fast speed.
 Although the studies build comparison between conventional and innovative measures, and indicate the benefits as well as insufficiencies of both methods, none of them clarified the best respective proportion recommended to employ census-based and innovative methodologies under the respective circumstances of different regions.
 Therefore, the literature gap appeared in the research, leading to my research question on the methodological system to balance the application of conventional micro-census measures and innovative geospatial measures to increase accuracy and flexibility in poverty assessment not only in the Sub-Saharan African countries without census abundance, but also in other countries in different regions with census available.

 ## 1. Brief Description to the Random Forests Method